 And yet for most businesses in Japan communication with the world is still a problem.
 Translation is costly and often a painful undertaking.
 Translation technology is coming of age.
 Machine translation technology is being tried and used by many small and large companies and government agencies.
 It is time for the translation industry to work together in sharing translation data, quality metrics and best practices.
 The TAUS Tokyo Executive Forum is an annual event for Japanese buyers and providers of translation and their overseas partners.
 Through an open exchange about language business innovation and translation technology participants seek to grow their business.

-The TAUS Tokyo Executive Forum 2016 on April 19-20 is the sixth TAUS meeting in Japan.
+The TAUS Tokyo Executive Forum 2018 on May 16-17 is the eight TAUS meeting in Japan.
 The first took place in April 2010 and was also hosted by Oracle Japan.
 For this year’s forum we ask all participants some simple questions: Are you ready to use technology?
 Crowdsourcing translation models?
 Social translation platforms?
 Advanced workflow systems?
 Sharing translation data?
 Agreeing on translation evaluation metrics?
 Using cloud-based translation management systems?
 What is the state of play?
 Is machine translation technology an option?
 Are your translators ready to work as post-editors?

 In other words: “Hello Japan.
 How do we communicate?”

 Presentations will mostly be in English.
 Presenters may choose to present in Japanese.
 In these cases an interpreter will be provided.

 Why choose us

 24/7 Human Support